 from an extraordinary teacher who happened to live across the street from me in Attleboro, Massachusetts.
 What was extraordinary is that she studied with the late Raymund Mauro, a student of Cortot and Casadesus, and the late Madame Avis Bliven Charbonnel of Providence, a pupil of Leschetisky in Vienna.
 If this sounds fancy it is!
 Imagine having a teacher of this brilliance in your backyard!
 I didn't fully appreciate this fact until I went to the Boston Conservatory of Music as a piano major and realized that my preparation was unparalleled to many.
 But oh... if I only practiced more growing up!

-Fast forward through a failed marriage, single motherhood, and trying to make ends meet as the primary breadwinner, I continued teaching piano lessons privately and also became a classroom music teacher in public schools.
-I loved teaching and became a strong advocate for quality arts education in our schools.
+Fast forward through a failed marriage, single motherhood, and trying to make ends meet as the primary breadwinner.
+I continued teaching piano lessons privately and became a full-time classroom music teacher in the public schools.
+I loved teaching children and became a strong advocate for quality arts education in our schools.
 Before my retirement in 2012, my focus was to bring the arts to as many children in the community through in-school and after-school programs.
 I am very proud of my accomplishments and fortunate to have these opportunities during my career.

 But like many creative people, I was starving for something new.
 I literally was having dreams of playing the piano without mistakes... just playing on and on!
 These were beautiful dreams.
 I felt as if I was gliding among the clouds with my eyes closed enveloped by sounds that were calming, uplifting, exciting, and sublime without words.
-That's when I started improvising on the piano like in my dreams.
-And like my dream, I could do this with my eyes closed.
-Just basking in the sounds not thinking of key, meter, or tempo.
-I just let it flow...
+That's when I started improvising on the piano and like my dream...
+I could do this with my eyes closed not thinking of key, meter, or tempo.
 Usually, you can't replicate your dreams, but I did... the music was there and it needed to get out.